boazsegev/plezi-website/docs/guides/rake.html.md

 # Using or Deploying Plezi with Rake

-When adding rake tasks to your application, you might find that the Plezi server automatically starts, distrupting Rake's flow.
+When adding rake tasks to your application, you might find that the Plezi automatically starts, distrupting Rake's flow.
 This could prevent tasks (including deplyment tests) from exiting after completion.

+This autostart feature can be very comfortable when writing short mico-service script files and it allows us to focuse only on our application (rather then on a network layer).
+However, this feature is less comofrable when using Rake.

 To use Plezi with rake, make sure to require Plezi's rake support in your `rakefile`: